Reading Project Icon

 Yet there are also characters on the side of good who are capable of piquing our interest.
 Dick Swiveller, like Sam Weller from The Pickwick Papers before him, is a down-to-earth fellow and we tend to like him.
 Initially intended to be the dupe of a plot between Quilp and Nell’s older brother, Fred, Dick changes throughout the course of the novel.
 Part of this may be attributable to the serialising of the story, which meant Dickens sometimes changed his intentions as he wrote.
 But Dick’s relationship with the unnamed small servant whom he call the ‘Marchioness’, is warm, funny and a good foil for the darker elements of the plot.
 And Kit’s unintended ensnarement in Quilp’s plans provides a surrogate for Nell who is absent.
 But he exists convincingly as a character in his own right, as well.
 His concern for his family or the pride he takes in being able to control Mr Garland’s pony, Whisker, when no one else can, makes him likeable.
 Mr Garland, however, is of that uncomplicatedly good ilk, much like Mr Brownlow in Oliver Twist.

 Nevertheless, I think there are elements of the Nell story that may still appeal to modern readers unwilling to accept her otherwise unmitigated goodness and the pathos she is meant to inspire in her reader.
 The premise of Nell’s story is that the world, to a degree, is corrupt, and that true perfection cannot easily exist in such a world.
 This represents a separation between the concept of self and the physical body, since this essential self must separate from its physical container in order to achieve its final form.
 There are scenes, however, in which I think Dickens brings a reader closer to a modern conception of death and self.
 When Nell finally settles in a small village where she is given a paying position in the church, she meets the sexton who is digging a hole for a woman whom he believes to have been younger than himself: sixty-four years old, he guesses.
 But as he discusses the matter with his companion, David, they decide that she must have been older – certainly older than them – so they suppose she must have been eighty-nine, then unsatisfied with that, as old as a hundred.
 Nell, who considers the sexton old, wonders why he will want a new shovel next year.
 The sexton, on the other hand, can only convince himself he has many more years left of life by extending the age of the dead woman well beyond his own.
 His self-deception is very human and relatable.
-Later, the sexton takes Nell to an old well inside the church, which was once a monastery. .
+Later, the sexton takes Nell to an old well inside the church, which was once a monastery.
+The well is little more than a hole in the floor with a windlass and bucket.
 Like a life running out, the old well has dried over time, but its dark nothingness remains to be looked into, “like a grave itself”, the old sexton tells Nell.
 There is an existential horror of contemplating a darkness like this; a place that might swallow you up with one false step.

 Overall, The Old Curiosity Shop is an uneven read for modern audiences, particularly those of a secular mind.
 But that is not to say that the book is such a stark departure from what Dickens had already written.
 There is something of Nell in Oliver, for instance.
 Oliver is pure and uncomplicated, but Dickens was following a different playbook when he wrote Oliver Twist.
 Oliver represents the miraculous fairy tale that Dickens anticipates when he writes about chimney sweeps who come from noble families in Sketches by Boz, and will one day be restored.
 Nell, on the other hand, is the product of a Christian tradition.
 Like Bunyan’s Christian, she is on an allegorical journey.
 Like the martyrs of the church and its saints, her concerns are increasingly removed from the physical privations that beset her and her grandfather.
 Modern readers may scoff at Nell’s death, but journeys of redemption and enlightenment still appeal to the modern mind.
 The musical Les Miserables, for instance, is nothing if not a religious journey of redemption.
 While Nell’s death may or may not strike the same chord it did for Dickens’s audience, alongside that are elements that are still loved by modern readers: Dickens’s wit, his representation of Victorian England, his villains, and a good dose of social justice.